ddgob/essay_answers/README.md

 ## *Extra: Reimplementation using a new model*

-In addition to sentence embedding-based answering, this project includes span-based question answering using a question answering specific BERT model.
+In addition to sentence embedding based answering, this project includes span-based question answering using a question answering specific BERT model.

 ### Span-based Question Answering: `AnswerServiceSpan`